 NCERT solutions class 10 science chapter 8 How Do Organisms Reproduce is one of the most common topics asked in Class 10 board examination.
 The NCERT Solutions for class 10 science chapter 8 is provided here to help students prepare for their exam more effectively.
-The NCERT Solutions for class 10 science chapter 8 pdf is one of the most important chapter given in the syllabus of biology and questions are expected in various examinations from this chapter.
+This chapter is one of the most important chapter given in the syllabus of biology and questions are expected in various examinations from this chapter.
 The chapter will prove to be helpful and will act as the fundamental pillar in building greater concepts on reproduction in higher grades.
 There are various questions given in this chapter for getting clarity in this topic.

 1) What is the primary importance of DNA copying in reproduction?

 DNA copying in reproduction is important for maintenance of body designs and features.
 It is also responsible for bringing variations in the long run which helps in the survival of species.

 2-Why is variation beneficial to species but not necessarily for the individual?

 - Variations are beneficial for the survival of species.
 The population of a group of organisms reside in well-defined places in the ecosystem, using their ability to reproduce.

 - However, places can change because of reasons beyond the control of organisms, example: climatic change and water level changes.

 - If the population of reproducing organisms are not suited to a particular place or if the place is drastically altered due to environmental changes, the population can be wiped out.

 3-In what way is binary fission different from multiple fission?

 When two new daughter cells are formed as a result of fission, it is termed as binary fission, example: Amoeba.
 When many daughter cells are formed as a result of fission, this is called multiple fission, example: Malarial parasite